hakhakobian/regallery/readme.txt

 == 🥇 PRO Pre-Designed Templates ==

-Save time with our customizable pre-designed templates!
-For less than $2.5/month, you get not just a ready-made design but also a creative solution to update your website's photo gallery and image presentations.
+Save time with our customizable pre-designed templates and get not just a ready-made design but also a creative solution to update your website's photo gallery and image presentations.
 These templates are perfect for building beautiful and responsive galleries.
 Quick, easy, and professional - get started with an SEO-friendly image gallery that enhances your website's visual appeal and user experience!

 🔗 [See Pro Pre-Designed templates!](https://regallery.team/core/demo/?utm_source=wordpress&utm_medium=details&utm_campaign=pro_templates)